MahadQorane/bbcnews/README.md

 you'll need Chrome (or Chromium) installed, and you'll also need the Chromedriver executable available on your path.
 You can get Chromedriver from here https://sites.google.com/a/chromium.org/chromedriver/downloads

+Note:
+- Requires are
+- JDK 1.8
+- Test can be run with IDE using feature Runners
+- to run test with Maven use maven commands

 -------------------------------------------------------
  T E S T S
 -------------------------------------------------------